etingof/talks/devconf-redfish-future-of-hardware-management/slides.rst

 Contest time!
 =============

-* Why "Lights Out Manager"?
+* What does it mean "Lights Out" in iLO?

 Even earlier
 ============